IntersectMBO/cardano-db-sync/Readme.md

 identical database schema.
 The only difference is that the extended version maintains an `Epoch` table.
 The non-extended version will still create this table but will not maintain it.

-## Architecture

 The db-sync node is written in a highly modular fashion to allow it to be as flexible as possible.

-The `cardano-db-sync` node connects to a locally running `cardano-node` (ie one connected to other nodes in the Cardano network over the internet with TCP/IP) using a Unix domain socket, retrieves blocks and stores parts of each block in a local PostgreSQL database.
+The `cardano-db-sync` node connects to a locally running `cardano-node` (ie one connected to other nodes in the Cardano network over the internet with TCP/IP) using a Unix domain socket, retrieves blocks, updates its internal ledger state and stores parts of each block in a local PostgreSQL database.
 The database does not store things like cryptographic signatures but does store enough information to follow the chain of blocks and look at the transactions within blocks.

 The PostgreSQL database is designed to be accessed in a read-only fashion from other applications.
 The database schema is highly normalised which helps prevent data inconsistencies (specifically